 Canon 6D Mark II versus Canon 5D Mark III

-The Canon EOS 6D Mark II and the Canon EOS 5D Mark III are two enthusiast cameras that were announced, respectively, in June 2017 and March 2012.
+The Canon EOS 6D Mark II and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in June 2017 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 6D Mark II has a resolution of 26 megapixel, whereas the 5D Mark III provides 22.1 MP.

-An illustration of the physical size and weight of the Canon 6D Mark II and the Canon 5D Mark III is provided in the side-by-side display below.
+The physical size and weight of the Canon 6D Mark II and the Canon 5D Mark III are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (10 percent) than the Canon 6D Mark II.
 Moreover, the 5D Mark III is markedly heavier (24 percent) than the 6D Mark II.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.